Trustpilot

 Save time with the meeting schedule template

 Creating a visual meeting timeline for client reviews, seminars, training sessions, conferences, workshops or other events can be time-consuming.
 Our free conference agenda template is a tool to help expedite the job of making a clear, accurate meeting chart in just a few clicks.
 You can download the template for free and manually edit it directly in PowerPoint, or you can customize and update it effortlessly with the Office Timeline meeting schedule maker.
 Office Timeline is a PowerPoint add-in that enables professionals to create beautiful timelines and other scheduling visuals instantly.
-You can use the free version to get started quickly or the more advanced Pro+ Edition to make powerful visuals that help your meetings stand out.
+You can use the tool’s free 14-day trial to get started quickly and make powerful visuals that help your meetings stand out.

 The meeting schedule template is easily customizable using the PowerPoint add-in’s visual drag & drop editor, so updating the timeline to accommodate any changes that occur over the course of planning a meeting – or even during the meeting - can be done surprisingly fast.
 Office Timeline allows you to immediately change the meeting calendar template as plans move or as the agenda shifts.
 It also integrates with Microsoft Excel, so any conference or meeting schedules created in Excel can be imported into PowerPoint and quickly updated with a click of a button when the Excel data changes.